grahamc/nixops/README.md

 - build result is NOT a working nixops

 nixops$ nix-build
-- runs mypy
+OK runs mypy
-- runs tests
+OK runs tests
-- produces nixops which is functional, but without any plugins
+OK produces nixops which is functional, but without any plugins

 nixops$ nix-build --arg plugin ../plugin
 - runs mypy checks both plugin and nixops